apisnetworks/apiscp-docs/docs/admin/DNS.md

 Accounts may use a provider other than what is assigned globally. `dns`,`provider` and `dns`,`key` control these parameters.

 ::: danger
 Any configuration set in this manner may be viewed by the Site Administrator.
-Do not store sensitive keys.
-In fact, PowerDNS is strongly recommended in multi-tenant environments, which stores authentication in an inaccessible location.
+Always set the the provider key as a vaulted value, discussed below.
 :::

 ```bash